Several DNS Applications, in this case, Microsoft DNS support

 dnscmd /config /EnableEDNSProbes 0 (The value of “0” disables

 EDNS0 and the value of “1” enables it)

 Registry (requires the DNS service to be restarted):

-Please NOTE that this summary is not necessarily encouraging you to configure your DNS servers in this manner.
+This summary does not necessarily encourage you to configure your DNS servers in this manner.
 The intention is only to provide a temporary solution until you are ready to support the DNS extensions.